Apple's iPhone needs to dazzle as market gets crowded

 By Poornima Gupta

-SAN FRANCISCO The new iPhone 5 has to be more than just another smartphone as it carries the weight of Apple Inc's (AAPL.O) future on its slim frame.
+SAN FRANCISCO, Sept 11 The new iPhone 5 has to be more than just another smartphone as it carries the weight of Apple Inc's (AAPL.O) future on its slim frame.

 Apple will try to close that gap on Wednesday with the unveiling of the newest iPhone, which is widely expected to offer 4G wireless technology for the first time, and a 4-inch display, up from the current 3.5 inches.